tensorflow/docs/site/en/install/source.md

 ./configure
 </pre>

-Note: If using a virtual environment `python configure.py` will give priority to paths from the environments, whereas `./configure` will give priority to paths outside the environment.
+If using a virtual environment, `python configure.py` prioritizes paths within the environment, whereas `./configure` prioritizes paths outside the environment.
 In both cases you can change the default.

 ### Sample session